 6. Selecting an embroidery thread that is too heavy or light for the task

 Generally, bold lines of embroidery require thicker embroidery threads and narrow lines require finer threads.
 Combin threads to make a thicker strand and separate floss into single strands or groups of strands for working thinner lines.
 Also, using a thread that is too thick for the fabric chosen can cause problems as well.
 The threads in the fabric move and shift to accommodate the thickness of the thread used, causing puckering.

 7. Using a craft thread rather than an embroidery thread

-Instead, use a water-soluble pen or pencil to mark the design on your fabric.
+If you want to remove your pattern markings from your finished embroidery, be sure you're using a water-soluble pen or pencil to mark the design on your fabric.

-10. Iron-On transfers are fuzzy or distorted
+10. Iron transfers are fuzzy or distorted

 11. Not using an embroidery hoop or frame

 Using an embroidery hoop, scroll frame, or stretcher bars keeps the fabric taut and makes it easier to work accurate, well-formed stitches.
 These tools keep your tension consistent, help eliminate puckering or stitch distortion, and also keep the work cleaner as you're less likely to bunch the fabric in your “holding hand” as you stitch.